 How It Works

-Applicants must demonstrate how COVID-19 impacted the ability of the household to pay rent.
+Applicants must demonstrate how COVID-19 impacted the ability of the household to pay rent and utilities.
 Examples of financial impact include (this list is not all inclusive): reduction in work hours, loss of employment, furlough from employment during stay at home order, or a reduction of income due to reduced business income.

-Program funds are specific to the payment of rent and security deposits.
+Program funds are specific to the payment of rent, rent late fees and utilities.
 Payments for services are made directly to a landlord.
 Assistance may be provided for up to 12 months; 9 months arrears and up to three months prospective (future) rent, contingent upon the availability of funds.
 Assistance is provided on a first-come, first-served basis via an electronic application submitted at our application portal.

 Landlords can submit applications on behalf of a tenant.
 After initial applications, all further supporting eligibility and verification documents will be obtained directly from the tenant.
 Landlords not currently registered with NRHA can upload their information in anticipation of a tenant applying for assistance.
 Landlords can review requirements here.

-The payment of rental assistance includes the following:
+The payment of rental assistance and utilities includes the following:

 - First month’s rent may be paid for individuals required to move or for individuals who are being evicted or foreclosed upon and must secure new housing

-- Deposits may be paid in circumstances where CARES Housing Assistance Program funds are used to pay the first month’s rent
+- Deposits may be paid in circumstances where CHAP funds are used to pay the first month’s rent

 - Weekly and month-to-month housing is also eligible